rhivumitra/Action-detection/README.md

 Features

 Real-time sensor data capture from accelerometer and gyroscope.
 Data recording and saving as CSV files for offline analysis.
-Preprocessing and feature extraction pipelines in Python for time-series sensor data.
+[Folder Data] Preprocessing and feature extraction pipelines in Python for time-series sensor data.
+[Folder DataCleaner and FeatureExtraction]
 Machine learning model training and testing on labeled datasets.
-Android app implemented in Kotlin for sensor data acquisition and on-device prediction.
+[Folder Models] Android app implemented in Kotlin for sensor data acquisition and on-device prediction.
+[Folder App/app/src/main/java/]